Why Falling In Love Is So Difficult When You’re A Strong Woman

 I get attached to the person I thought they were and am disappointed when I learn that it’s only a small piece they used to lure me in.

-The guy who just last week was pouring his heart out about how much he loves meeting new people is now refusing to talk to strangers at a party
+The guy who just last week was pouring his heart out about how much he loves meeting new people are now refusing to talk to strangers at a party

 Falling in love is scary in general.
 But it’s uniquely terrifying for a woman who understands how serious it really is to invest time in someone.